brunostjohn/zefirs-flashy-cooler/README.md

    - CMake
 6. Run `cargo make` in `src-tauri`.
 The project should build normally.

-If `System.IO.Compression.Native.Aot.lib` throws linker conflicts for you, run the following command from a Visual Studio Developer Command Prompt:

-`lib /remove:libs-native\System.IO.Compression.Native\CMakeFiles\System.IO.Compression.Native.Aot.dir\D\_\a_work\1\s\src\native\external\brotli\dec\decode.c.obj /LIBPATH:[WHEREEVER YOU HAVE THE REPO ON YOUR MACHINE]zefirs-flashy-cooler\src-tauri\static-libs .\System.IO.Compression.Native.Aot.lib`

-These symbols are still covered by a different library and everything still functions correctly.

-In case of further issues, follow the error messages until everything works.
+In case of issues, follow the error messages until everything works.
 For support, try messaging me through [our discord server](https://discord.gg/KXmnwA6zWK).

 ### ⚙️ Installation